codykingham/Mahir/README.md

-# Mahir 0.65 Beta
+# Mahir 0.66 Beta

 Experimental, bulk, long-term vocabulary review program for command line.

-© 2017 Cody Kingham, creative commons, CC BY-NC 4.0
+© 2017 Cody Kingham, the Unlicense

 ## What is Mahir?